adamsilver/forms/manuscript/00-Introduction.md

 # Introduction

-Interaction on the web comes in two forms: passive interaction i.e. reading, active interaction (filling in information).
-Forms allow for the latter and are obviously much more involved.
+Interaction on the web comes in two forms (excuse the pun):

+1. Passive interaction i.e. reading

+2. Active interaction (filling in information).

+Forms enable #2 and when you're asking a user to do something interactive, it's super important to get this right.
+There are many aspects of *right* - this book aims to answer them all.

 People use forms to search for content, to log-in, and to purchase products etc. Due to this, forms are probably one of the most, if not *the* most important interactions on the web.